FAQ on the CPC Initiative

 - Shared savings, which will be determined on an aggregate market level

 The CMS Innovation Center has openly stated that they will provide a risk-adjusted Care Management fee ranging from $8 to $40, with an average of $20 PMPM for each Medicare patient in the first two years of the initiative.
-For the third and fourth years the PMPM will average $15 for Medicare patients.
+For the third and fourth years the PMPM will average $15 for Medicare patients with the opportunity for shared savings for practices that can demonstrate decreased cost and improved quality of care.

 The private payers participating in each market have committed to the CMS Innovation Centerthat they will also provide meaningful payment and support to practices participating in the CPC initiative.
 The details of their payment and compensation system will be negotiated directly between the private payers and primary care practices.